Scholarships and Funding Opportunities

 The ESRC DTP

 ESRC awards can be made for 3 years, 3.5 years or 4 years.
-We advise our students to apply for a +3 award (3 years) as all training required for you to successfully undertake a PhD Economics will have been covered in the MRes part of your course.
+We advise our students to apply for a +3.5 award (3.5 years).
+Further details on the application process are available here.
+Please note students on MRes/PhD Economics are not required to submit a PhD admissions application, as you have already been admitted by the University.

 Learn more about the ESRC DTP here.